lrleon/prodcon/Readme.md

 and quicksort.
 Also, it does not export the optional correctness test.

-Use this version if you have problems for installing `tclap` or if you need to be completely compliant with the statement requirements.
+Use this version if you have problems for installing `tclap` or if you need or demand to be completely compliant with the statement requirements.

 Its syntax is